mestato/EPP622_2024/Lab:-Short-read-variation-I-‐-Read-QC-and-trimming.md

 **NOTE** - Please let us know if you are having any trouble with your assigned fastq files down the road.
 We have downloaded some extra fastq files in case.

+**NOTE** - Wherever you see something like `<your subset>` in the code block, please do not copy paste as it might not work.
+In the coding world, anything within `<>` means you have to specify it yourself.

 ## 2. Setting up a personal directory
 Go to the analyses directory within the EPP 622 course directory:
 ```bash